abhirockzz/cosmosdb-synapse-workshop/README.md

 We will explore [this notebook](https://github.com/Azure-Samples/Synapse/blob/master/Notebooks/PySpark/Synapse%20Link%20for%20Cosmos%20DB%20samples/IoT/spark-notebooks/pyspark/01-CosmosDBSynapseStreamIngestion.ipynb) to get an overview of how to work with streaming data using Spark.

 Clone or download the content from the [samples repo](https://github.com/Azure-Samples/Synapse), navigate to the `Synapse/Notebooks/PySpark/Synapse Link for Cosmos DB samples/Retail/spark-notebooks/pyspark` directory and navigate to the `Synapse/Notebooks/PySpark/Synapse Link for Cosmos DB samples/IoT/spark-notebooks/pyspark` directory and import the `01-CosmosDBSynapseStreamIngestion.ipynb` file into your Azure Synapse workspace.

+This notebook uses specific Python libraries.
+Please upload the `requirements.txt` file located in ``Synapse/Notebooks/PySpark/Synapse Link for Cosmos DB samples/Retail/spark-notebooks/pyspark` directory and navigate to the `Synapse/Notebooks/PySpark/Synapse Link for Cosmos DB samples/IoT/spark-notebooks/pyspark` directory to install these to your Spark pool packages.

+> Here is detailed write-up on how to [Manage libraries for Apache Spark in Azure Synapse Analytics](https://docs.microsoft.com/azure/synapse-analytics/spark/apache-spark-azure-portal-add-libraries?WT.mc_id=data-11340-abhishgu)

 ## Delete resources